-(a)The auditor reviewed the staffing plan provided by the facility dated 12/12/2023 and interviewed the Warden.
+(a) The auditor reviewed the annual staffing plan provided by the facility dated 12/12/ 2023 and interview the Warden.
 It provides a detailed assessment of the minimum direct care staff to inmate ratio during day and night shifts.
+It addresses line of sight observation and staff training.
 It takes into consideration video monitoring.
-(1) Generally accepted detention and correctional practices; this facility participates in accreditation with the American Correctional Association.
-(2) Any judicial findings of inadequacy; the auditor was informed there were none and found no evidence to dispute this.
-(3) Any findings of inadequacy from Federal investigative agencies; the auditor was informed there were none and found no evidence to dispute this.
-(4) Any findings of inadequacy from internal or external oversight bodies; per the interview with the Warden, no major deficiencies have been identified by the twice-yearly plus compliance visits from the MDOC.
+(1) Generally accepted detention and correctional practices; This facility is currently accredited by ACA. this facility participates in accreditation with the American Correctional Association.
+(2) Any judicial findings of inadequacy; the auditor was informed there were none and found no evidence to dispute this. there are none.
+(3) Any findings of inadequacy from Federal investigative agencies; the auditor was informed there were none and found no evidence to dispute this. there are none.
+(4) Any findings of inadequacy from internal or external oversight bodies; the staffing plan and interview ensure this is addressed. per the interview, no major deficiencies have been identified by the twice-yearly compliance visits from the MDOC.
 (5) All components of the facility's physical plant (including "blind spots" or areas where staff or inmates may be isolated); facility staff are aware of blind spot areas and have contingency plans (increased rounds) for addressing them.
 (6) The composition of the inmate population; these are medium custody inmates housed for the MDOC.
 These inmates are placed here if they are medically stable, have no mental health needs and a prison record void of issues requiring increased supervision.
-Transfer back to the

-MDOC is addressed if they cannot be managed at this operation.
-(7) The number and placement of supervisory staff; this level of staffing has been established in the staffing plan.
-(8) Institution programs occurring on a particular shift; the facility offers Life Skills, Welding, Religious Services, Celebrate Recovery, Salt & Light, Computer Class and Carpentry class.
-The Warden confirmed that staff are assigned to the area when classes are in session.
-(9) Any applicable State or local laws, regulations, or standards; the auditor was informed there were none and found no evidence to dispute this.
-(10) The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and (11) Any other relevant factors.
+Transfer back to the MDOC is addressed if they cannot be managed at this operation.
+(7) The number and placement of supervisory staff; this level of staffing has been established.(8) Institution programs occurring on a particular shift; the facility offers Adult Education, Alcohol and Drug treatment, Anger Management, Basic Computer Skills, Bible Study, Parenting, Pre Release/Smart Start(9) Any applicable State or local laws, regulations, or standards; the auditor was informed there were none and found no evidence to dispute this.
+(10) The prevalence of substantiated and unsubstantiated incidents of sexual abuse (none); and (11) Any other relevant factors.

 - (b)The facility indicates there are no deviations from the staffing plan.
 The auditor randomly requested Staffing rosters for February 1, 2023, July 1, 2023, and November 1, 2023, which also determined that there have been no deviations from the staffing plan.
-The interview with the Warden confirmed that they have not had to deviate from the staffing plan; overtime is utilized. - (c) The auditor reviewed the Annual Staffing Plan Review.
-Notation in the PAQ, review of the Staffing Plan and interviews with the Warden and PREA Coordinator/PCM provided the auditor assurance that the staffing plan is reviewed annually or more often as deemed necessary, in collaboration with the PREA Coordinator/PCM, and that staffing, video monitoring and resources are assessed. - (d)Policy requires that intermediate-level or higher-level supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment for night shifts as well as day shifts.
+The interview with the Warden confirmed that they have not had to deviate from the staffing plan; overtime is utilized. - (c) Notation in the PAQ, review of the Staffing Plan and interviews with the Warden and PREA Coordinator/PCM provided the auditor assurance that the staffing plan is reviewed annually or more often as deemed necessary, in collaboration with the PCM, and that staffing, video monitoring and resources are assessed. - (d)Policy requires that intermediate-level or higher-level supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment for night shifts as well as day shifts.
 Policy prohibits staff from alerting other staff members that these supervisory rounds are occurring, unless such announcement is related to the legitimate operational functions of the facility.
-One document supporting this requirement was received with the PAQ (9/1/2023 days and nights).
+One documentation supporting this requirement was received with the PAQ.
 During the audit, the auditor asked staff during the random staff interviews.
-All assured the auditor that the Lieutenant and the Warden are making frequent rounds, day shift and night shift.
+All assured the auditor that the Chief of Security and the Warden are making frequent rounds, day shift and night shift.
 Comments received were, "all the time".
 They assured the auditor that no one is alerting staff when they are conducting rounds.